emastho/vixenydocs/src/routes/basics/+page.md

   f:  context =>  externalFunctionThatNeedsReq(context)
 }
 ```
+It is important to understand that `externalFunctionThatNeedsReq` is outside of our `context`, thus, The optimizer can't reach it and infer what would be needed.

 <Heading title="Distinctive Features" size="2" />

-Vixeny offers unique features like `Resolve` for state setup, `Branch` for conditional execution, `Composing in Context` for cohesive and maintainable code, and `Mutable` for mutable data handling, providing versatility and accommodating various paradigms and preferences.
+We will see in the `data flow` that Vixeny offers unique features like:
+  - `Resolve` for state setup
+  - `Branch` for conditional execution
+  - `Composing in Context` for cohesive and maintainable code
+  - `Mutable` for mutable data handling, providing versatility and accommodating various paradigms and preferences.

 <PreviousNext next="/data_flow" />